Computational neuroscience: Cognition, discrimination, and learning

 Computational modeling of higher cognitive functions has only recently begun.
 Experimental data comes primarily from single-unit recording in primates.
 The frontal lobe and parietal lobe function as integrators of information from multiple sensory modalities.
 There are some tentative ideas regarding how simple mutually inhibitory functional circuits in these areas may carry out biologically relevant computation.

 The brain seems to be able to discriminate and adapt particularly well in certain contexts.
 For instance, human beings seem to have an enormous capacity for memorizing and recognizing faces.
 One of the key goals of computational neuroscience is to dissect how biological systems carry out these complex computations efficiently and potentially replicate these processes in building intelligent machines.

 The brain's large-scale organizational principles are illuminated by many fields, including biology, psychology, and clinical practice.
 Integrative neuroscience attempts to consolidate these observations through unified descriptive models and databases of behavioral measures and recordings.
 These are the bases for some quantitative modeling of large-scale brain activity.

 The Computational Representational Understanding of Mind (CRUM) is another attempt at modeling human cognition through simulated processes like acquired rule-based systems in decision making and the manipulation of visual representations in decision making.

 Consciousness

 One of the ultimate goals of psychology/neuroscience is to be able to explain the everyday experience of conscious life.
 Francis Crick, Giulio Tononi and Christof Koch made some attempts to formulate consistent frameworks for future work in neural correlates of consciousness (NCC), though much of the work in this field remains speculative.
-Specifically, Crick cautioned the field of neuroscience to not approach topics that are traditionally left to philosophy and religion.